GE2025: NSP to bow out from SMCs in Sembawang and Tampines, but will contest both GRCs

 Party chief Spencer Ng confirmed that the National Solidarity Party will also not field candidates in Jalan Besar and Marsiling-Yew Tee GRCs for the upcoming General Election.

-SINGAPORE: The National Solidarity Party (NSP) will bow out from Sembawang West and Tampines-Changi Changkat SMCs, and only contest Sembawang and Tampines GRCs, party chief Spencer Ng announced on Sunday (Apr 20).
+SINGAPORE: The National Solidarity Party (NSP) will bow out from Sembawang West and Tampines Changkat SMCs, and only contest Sembawang and Tampines GRCs, party chief Spencer Ng announced on Sunday (Apr 20).

 Speaking to journalists outside Kampung Admiralty, the party’s secretary-general confirmed that NSP will also not field candidates in Jalan Besar and Marsiling-Yew Tee GRCs for the upcoming General Election.

-He said NSP is stepping aside to give way for fellow opposition parties to contest in those constituencies, "in line with our long-standing commitment to responsible engagement and meaningful opposition cooperation".
+He said NSP is stepping aside to give way to fellow opposition parties to contest in those constituencies, "in line with our long-standing commitment to responsible engagement and meaningful opposition cooperation".

 Mr Ng added: "This is not an easy decision but a necessary one.
 We do this not because we are weak, but because we are strong enough to put country before self, unity before ego and progress before position.
 This decision is not about giving up.
 It’s about showing up differently."